 Related Reading: Worst Parenting Mistakes We Always Make And Should Immediately Correct

 1. Even before the baby is actually out

-This is for you, wine loving woman!
-You hate your hubby because both of you may have come together to make the ‘baby’ yet he can celebrate with champagne while you have to give up wine, beer and vodka and make do with coconut water or whatever the little one dictates from the inside.
+This is for you, you wine loving woman!
+You hate your hubby because both of you may have come together to make the ‘baby’, yet he can celebrate with champagne while you have to give up wine, beer and vodka and make do with coconut water or whatever the little one dictates from the inside.

-And then you have those mood swings making you weepy, over-the-top excited, disproportionately pissed off, deliriously happy, and stressed out (and that’s all before mid-morning).
+And then you have those mood swings making you weepy, over-the-top excited, disproportionately pissed off, deliriously happy and stressed out (and that’s all before mid-morning).
 While your husband thinks he is an angel because he is dealing with you, you hate him because of what you are actually going through.

 2. Between ages 0 and 2

 This is one of the most difficult phases of parenthood, both mentally and physically.
 You are sleep deprived, exhausted and maybe even in postpartum depression as the baby transitions from crying to trying to communicate to running around the house with the energy equivalent of three Red Bulls!

 The hubby works overtime too, to make provision for the extra expenditure.
 And instead of splurging on each other, the couple spends it on the baby, and often mostly in excess.
 Neither partner can figure out how overworked the other is!

 Related Reading: Planning to Get Intimate With a Baby Sleeping In the Same Room?
 5 Tips to Follow